Ostropomycetidae: Taxonomy

 The subclass was circumscribed in 2004 by Catherine Reeb, François M. Lutzoni, and Claude Roux.
 This classification was based on molecular phylogenetics studies combining nuclear ribosomal RNA genes (SSU and LSU) with the protein-coding gene RPB2.
+In their study, adding RPB2 to the ribosomal markers was intended to improve resolution and support for deeper relationships among major ascomycete lineages, including lichen-forming groups, and it was in this context that Ostropomycetidae was introduced as a new subclass.

 The taxonomic framework is anchored by the type order Ostropales, which includes the type family Stictidaceae (synonymous with Ostropaceae) and its type genus Stictis.
-Phylogenetic analyses reveal that the Ostropomycetidae comprises two major evolutionary lineages: the Pertusariales-Icmadophilaceae clade and a group consisting of the Ostropales, Baeomycetales, and Hymeneliaceae.
+In the protologue, Ostropomycetidae was characterised broadly enough to include both lichen-forming and non-lichen-forming fungi; when lichenised, members typically have crustose, squamulose, or filamentous thalli, with a green-algal photobiont (either or Trentepohlia).
+The fruiting bodies are described as apothecia or, in some lineages, perithecia, and the asci bear eight or fewer colourless spores that may be simple, transversely septate, or (divided into many small compartments).
+Phylogenetic analyses in the same study resolved two major evolutionary lineages within the subclass: the Pertusariales-Icmadophilaceae clade and a group consisting of the Ostropales, Baeomycetales, and Hymeneliaceae.

 Description

-The Ostropomycetidae are a subclass of fungi that can exist either as non-lichenised forms or as lichens with a variety of body types, including crust-like, scaly (squamulos), or filamentous thalli.
+The Ostropomycetidae are a subclass of fungi that can exist either as non-lichenised forms or as lichens with a variety of body types, including crust-like, scaly (squamulose), or filamentous thalli.
 When lichens are present, their photosynthetic partners are usually green algae of a simple, rounded shape or algae of the genus Trentepohlia, known for their orangeish hue.

 The reproductive structures (ascomata) of these fungi can be found embedded in the lichen's surface, sitting on top of it, or raised on a stalk.
-They take the form of open, disc-like fruiting bodies known as apothecia—these can present in different styles, such as cryptolecanorine and forms, and sometimes appear as when partially immersed.
+They take the form of open, disc-like fruiting bodies called apothecia—these can present in different styles, such as cryptolecanorine and forms, and sometimes appear as when partially immersed.
 In some members, the reproductive structures may instead resemble flask-shaped perithecia.

 Inside the ascomata are special sac-like cells (asci), each typically holding eight or fewer spores (ascospores).
 These spores are colourless and can be (without internal divisions), divided by transverse walls, or arranged into more complex, brick-like partitions.
-Thin, thread-like supporting filaments called paraphyses may be simple or may branch and reconnect, providing structural support and aiding in spore production.
+Thin, thread-like supporting filaments called paraphyses may be simple or may branch and reconnect, providing structural support.